Last Updated: 11/30/2023

 Here are five steps to obtain your food truck liquor license:

 - Figure out what type of liquor license you need.
 The rules and regulations for food trucks that serve beer and wine over food trucks that serve harder spirits and mixed drinks are less strict and can be easier to obtain.
 It is important to note that if you plan on selling your liquor on-site at the event, you will need an on-site license; however, if you plan on selling liquor to be enjoyed at a later time and off premises, you will need an off-site liquor license.

 - Contact your state liquor licensing authority.
 They will be able to give you up-to-date specifics about obtaining a food truck liquor license.

 - Complete your liquor license application.
-This may take some time and it may be a good idea to review it with legal counsel to ensure you understand everything required of your business.
+This may take some time, and it may be a good idea to review it with legal counsel to ensure you understand everything required of your business.

 - Complete a business plan that demonstrates how your business will operate with the liquor license and what type of revenue scale you expect to achieve.

 One way is to reduce your liability in case of an unexpected incident.
 Through FLIP’s program, you can purchase both food truck liability and liquor liability insurance.
-If someone has an accident while at your truck or they drive after your alcohol service, you may be protected from financial devastation with insurance.
+If someone has an accident while at your truck or they drive intoxicated after your alcohol service, you may be protected from financial devastation with insurance.

 For example, festivals might be the perfect sweet spot for you.
 By attending a festival that lasts for several days, you are lowering the cost of multiple location licenses and you are optimizing your marketing outreach.